avafinger/bananapi-zero-ubuntu-base-minimal/README.md

 # bananapi-zero-ubuntu-base-minimal
 BananaPi M2 Zero  - Ubuntu Xenial Base Minimal Image (Experimental) - U-Boot 2017.09 / Kernel 4.17.y (mainline 4.17.4)

 This is a **WiP**, a bare minimum firmware image (CLI - command line interface) with basic configurations.
-Kernel used is Mainline kernel 4.17.4 with some patchs applied.
+Kernel used is Mainline kernel 4.17.4 with some patches applied.
 The idea behind this firmware is to have a very basic sd card image and add packages to your need.

 The Image comes with the minimum packages but you can install a full Desktop on top of this, see how at the end.